esl/MongooseIM/doc/modules/mod_blocking.md

 ### Module Description
 This module implements [XEP-0191: Blocking command](http://xmpp.org/extensions/xep-0191.html).
-This extension is allows for blocking the whole communication with a user (or a group of users) with a single commands.
-The protocol is much simpler then in privacy lists.
+This extension allows for blocking the whole communication with a user (or a group of users) with a single command.
+The protocol is much simpler then privacy lists.

 ### Options